-During the second deployment, between November 2020 and February 2021, the Armed Forces have provided assistance to 15 hospitals in nine cantons.
-At the peak of the second epidemic wave, there were approximately 250 members of the Armed Forces deployed in hospitals.
-Although the deployment was authorized until 31 March 2021, the last members of the Armed Forces were withdrawn on 19 February 2021, as their support was no longer required by the cantonal health authorities.
+During the second deployment, between November 2020 and February 2021, the armed forces have provided assistance to 15 hospitals in nine cantons.
+At the peak of the second epidemic wave, there were approximately 250 armed forces personnel deployed in hospitals.
+Although the deployment was authorized until 31 March 2021, the last armed forces personnel were withdrawn and discharged on 19 February 2021, as their support was no longer required by the cantonal health authorities.